drtonyr/carbonTaxBackstop/docs/README.md

 This work does not consider how the carbon tax would be implemented not its effect on different sectors of the economy.
 For discussion of this see [How to price carbon to reach net-zero emissions in the UK](http://www.lse.ac.uk/GranthamInstitute/wp-content/uploads/2019/05/GRI_POLICY-REPORT_How-to-price-carbon-to-reach-net-zero-emissions-in-the-UK.pdf).

+Some fossil fuels already have a significant carbon tax.
+For example, petrol sold at £1.25/l includes £0.79 of VAT and duty.
+At 2.31 kgCO2e/l the tax is already £340 per tCO2e.
+A more indepth analysis would account for this.

 ## Appendix: Python Configuration

 This report was generated from carbonTaxBackstop.py which can be found at [drtonyr.github.io/carbonTaxBackstop](https://drtonyr.github.io/carbonTaxBackstop).